Computer Internet Security

 While, browsing the Internet, running programs, and accessing files on your computer, your hard drive accumulates many temporary files and histories.
 These files may include passwords, credit card numbers, confidential documents, and tracks of every site or file you have viewed.

 Spyware, Trojan horses, viruses, and worms can all access these types of files.
-Computer Internet security software such as SecureClean securely removes each of these items from your computer.
 Run computer Internet security software as your first line of defense, because what's not there can't be stolen!

 Places on Your Computer where Data Might Be Stored: